About your ATAR

 UAC came up with the system of scaling as a way of standardising marks from different subject areas to ensure students are not disadvantaged or advantaged by their subject choices.
 Scaling does not change your ranking within a course, but it modifies your ‘raw’ mark to estimate what you would have scored if every student had studied that subject.
 Think of it as being the subject equivalent of foreign currency conversion – just as different exchange rates apply when converting money from different countries, different conversion (or scaling) rates apply to different HSC subjects.

-Talk to me about bonus points.
+Talk to me about adjustment factors

 - high academic achievement